jkool702/CustomFedoraLiveISO/README.md

 # USAGE

 The script has been designed to make generating a custom Live Fedora ISO image as easy as possible.
-At the top there are a number of user-tweakable parameters, but these are not reuired to be set.
+At the top there are a number of user-tweakable parameters, but these are not required to be set.
 To run this script, you only need to do 2 things:

 1) Select an existing ISO image to serve as the "base" ISO.
 This is what you will start with when you begin customizing the ISO.
 Do this by either: